Houston Afghan Resettlement Fund

 Questions about the fund may be directed here.

-Your help is needed as we approach a total of 6,000 Afghan arrivals!
+Your help is needed as we continue to welcome Afghan arrivals!

 Houston Afghan Resettlement Collaborative